TonyGenova/PythonNotes/README.md

 # Python
 Notes on the Python programming language

 To add:
-+ Beautiful soup techniques
-+ array handling
-+ loop handling
-+ write to csv
-+ getting data from webpage
 + file open/file close

+### Beautiful Soup, read from web page, writing to csv
 Below notes on Beautiful Soup and writing to csv cribbed from this link and modified
 https://medium.freecodecamp.org/how-to-scrape-websites-with-python-and-beautifulsoup-5946935d93fe
 ```python
 # import libraries